berndporr/pyusbdux/README.rst

 Python API for the USB-DUX
 ==========================

-USB-DUX is a collection of data acquisition boxes designed for Linux
+USB-DUX are data acquisition boxes designed for Linux

 http://www.linux-usb-daq.co.uk